ashyyy01/The-Strange-Project/README.md

-The-Strange-Project was started with an idea of creating a micro service architecture implemented application with every service in a different programming/scripting language.
+This project was started with an idea of creating a micro service architecture implemented web-application with every service written in a different programming language.

 Its a 3-tier app with Angular 9 client and back-end services written in Java ( 2 services),
             Python (1 service),